respawn-app/FlowMVI/docs/v2/quickstart.md

 The discussion above warrants another note.

-> [!NOTE]
-> Because plugins are optional, you can do weird things with them.
-The library has validations in place to make sure
-> you handle intents, but it's possible to create a store like this:
+!> Because plugins are optional, you can do weird things with them.
+The library has validations in place to make sure you handle intents, but it's possible to create a store like this:
-> `val store = store(Loading) { }`
+`val store = store(Loading) { }`.
-> This is a store that does **literally nothing**.
-If you forget to install the reduce plugin, your intents won't be
+This is a store that does **literally nothing**.
+If you forget to install the reduce plugin, your intents won't be acted upon.
-> acted upon.

 ### Step 6: Create, inject, and provide dependencies